Last updated on 2026-04-21

 Graduates of the Bachelor of Science in Nursing program can pursue a variety of career options in Canada, including:

-- Public Health Nurse: Focus on community health promotion, disease prevention, and health education initiatives.
+- Public Health Nurse: Focus on health promotion and disease prevention within communities.

-- Nurse Educator: Teach and mentor nursing students in academic settings, sharing knowledge and expertise in nursing practice.
+- Nursing Educator: Teach and mentor future nursing students in academic or clinical settings.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.